The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • lack of skills or resources

-• lack of indicators to measure real value
+• lack of indicators measuring real value

-• analyze current project management practices
+• Analyse current project management practices

-• identify problems (delays, overruns, misaligned priorities)
+• Identify problems (delays, overruns, misaligned priorities)

-• understand management's strategic objectives
+• to understand the strategic objectives of management

 • gather stakeholder expectations